-Manual Response Rate is the rate, in MW/Minute, at which the output of a Generator Asset is capable of changing.
+Manual Response Rate is the rate, in MW/Minute, at which the output of a Generator Asset, or the consumption of a Dispatchable Asset Related Demand, is capable of changing.

-Marginal Loss Revenue Load Obligation is defined in Section III.3.2.1(b)(v) of Market Rule 1.
+Marginal Loss Revenue Load Obligation is defined in Section III.3.2.1(b) of Market Rule 1.